tusharsadhwani/pylox/README.md

 - No `nil`
 - Function scope vs. Block scope.
 The idea being, if we don't allow `nil`, block scope might cause an issue, but no `nil` + function scope might work.
+- Adding whitespace tokens to the parser and AST, and adding a code formatting module into the standard library.